elioamicarelli/ECAV_data_quality/README.md

 # About this repo

-In 2016/2017 I provided statistical consulting services to the Electoral Contention and Violence Data Project (ECAV).
-This repository contains some of the material produced for this job.
+This repository contains some material from my consultancy for the Electoral Contention and Violence Data Project (ECAV).

 The client agreed to make publicly available all the material that can be found in this repository.